pnnl/tesp/examples/capabilities/te30/README.md

 2. ./run.sh
 3. python3 plots.py TE_Challenge

-To run a case from the GUI monitor:
+To run a case from the GUI monitor for market only:

 1. python3 prepare_case.py  # unless already done above
 2. ./gui.sh